 Frequently Asked Questions

 We understand your questions need answers.
 Emmanuel Hospice is here to guide you.
-If you have additional questions, please don’t hesitate to give us a call at 616.719.0919.
+If you have additional questions, please call us at 616.719.0919.

 The medical definition of hospice is holistic care and support for people who have been given a physician prognosis of six months or less to live.
 Our goal is to: